-3.3 The approved budget included an allowance of 3% for the 2024/25 pay awards for both LGE and teachers.
+- 3.2 The projected revenue outturn includes savings from the approved financial recovery plan amounting to £1.615m, which were detailed in the October revenue monitoring report.
+As detailed in the same report, a further review of earmarked reserves identified a further £0.895m to offset the projected reserve together with a review of the corporate property costs overspend concluding £0.584m of these costs were eligible to be capitalised.
+Both proposals were approved by elected members at the City Governance Committee meeting on 20 January 2025.
+The approved recovery measures are reflected within the numbers contained in this report. - 3.3 The approved budget included an allowance of 3% for the 2024/25 pay awards for both LGE and teachers.
 The CoSLA pay offer for LGE staff, of either 3.6% or an uplift of £0.67 per hour where this would be higher, was agreed and implemented from 1 April 2024 in the November 2024 payroll.
 In overall terms, the LGE pay offer was estimated to be an average increase of 4.27%.
 The pay offer for teachers was also 4.27%, effective from 1 August 2024.
 This report includes funding from Scottish Government of £2.212m in respect of the LGE pay award and £0.748m in respect of the teachers pay award.
 In addition, a one-off additional £0.601m relating to the 2023/24 pay awards has been received.
-Provision for the pay award is included within

-- contingencies and has not yet been allocated to service budgets.
+Provision for the pay award is included within contingencies and has not yet been allocated to service budgets.
 Officers estimate that the overall pay contingency will be underspent by £1.000m, which is reflected in this report. - 3.4 The approved budget also included a provision of £2.000m to meet cost pressures within Children Services associated external childcare placements.
-It is noted that as at 30 November 2024 £0.829m of this has been utilised with the balance of £1.171m remaining in contingency and held to meet any further cost pressures should demand increase. - 3.5 Based on the financial information available as at 30 November 2024 the HRA outturn position for 2024/25 is projecting an overspend of £3.898m.
+It is noted that as at 31 December 2024 £1.359m of this has been utilised with the balance of £0.641m remaining in contingency and held to meet any further cost pressures should demand increase. - 3.5 Based on the financial information available as at 31 December 2024 the HRA outturn position for 2024/25 is projecting an overspend of £2.649m.
 Further details are provided in section 8 of this report.
+This outturn includes savings of £1.200m, which were identified in the November report as HRA expenditure eligible to be capitalised to reduce cost pressures and approved by elected members at the City Governance Committee meeting on 17th February 2025.